 The County Data Manager (CDM) is a user interface developed to simplify importing specific local data for a single county or a user-defined custom domain without requiring direct interaction with the underlying MySQL database.
-Use of the CDM is necessary when the scale is set to County and is required for SIPs and regional conformity analyses.
+Use of the CDM is necessary with County scale runs and is required for SIPs and regional conformity analyses.
+This section guides users on each element, noting differences between county and custom domain runs and inventory and emission rate runs, where applicable.